BlogCategoriesCompareAbout

 • Quality assessment: Flags potential study limitations

+Elicit extracts specific information types across large paper collections, including effect sizes, demographics, interventions, outcomes, and limitations.
 This capability transforms literature reviews from manual annotation tasks into automated data analysis projects.

 What is Consensus's evidence grading system?

-• Study design assessment: Randomized controlled trials vs. observational studies
+• Study design assessment: Randomized controlled trials vs observational studies

 • Sample size evaluation: Statistical power and generalizability